kimtaehyeong/EndoSLAM/README.md

 We introduce a comprehensive endoscopic SLAM dataset containing both capsule and standard endoscopy recordings.

-In total, 35 sub-datasets are provided: 18 sub-datasets for colon, 12 sub-datasets for stomach and five sub-datasets for small intestine, whereas four of these contain polyp-mimicking elevations carried out by an expert gastroenterologist.
+In total, 35 sub-datasets are provided: 18 sub-datasets for colon, 12 sub-datasets for stomach and five sub-datasets for small intestine, while four of these contain polyp-mimicking elevations carried out by an expert gastroenterologist.

+The dataset is publicly available at [DropBox](https://www.dropbox.com/sh/l8n581q0ia97u31/AACDzAkd1Zlb3KY6dVarOMw8a?dl=0) and a video demonstrating the experimental setup and procedure is available at  [YouTube](https://www.youtube.com/watch?v=G_LCe0aWWdQ)

 ### Contributions